World leaders met all week to address global issues. Putin appears to no longer have a seat at the table – KION546

 Indonesia, which hosted the G20, has not explicitly condemned Russia for the invasion, but its President Joko Widodo told world leaders on Tuesday “we must end the war.”

-India, which has been a key purchaser of Russia energy even as the West shunned Russian fuel in recent months, also reiterated its call to “find a way to return to the path of ceasefire” at the G20.
-The summit’s final declaration includes a sentence saying, “Today’s era must not be of war” language that echoes what Modi told Putin in September, when they met on the sidelines of a regional security summit in Uzbekistan.
+India, which has been a key purchaser of Russia’s energy even as the West shunned Russian fuel in recent months, also reiterated its call to “find a way to return to the path of ceasefire” at the G20.
+The summit’s final declaration includes a sentence saying, “Today’s era must not be of war” — language that echoes what Modi told Putin in September, when they met on the sidelines of the summit in Uzbekistan.

 It’s less clear if China, whose strategic partnership with Russia is bolstered by a close rapport between leader Xi Jinping and Putin, has come to any shift in stance.
 Beijing has long refused to condemn the invasion, or even refer to it as such.
 It’s instead decried Western sanctions and amplified Kremlin talking points blaming the US and NATO for the conflict, although this rhetoric has appeared to be somewhat dialed back on its state-controlled domestic media in recent months.

-In sidelines meetings with Western leaders this past week, however, Xi reiterated China’s call for a ceasefire through dialogue, and, according to readouts from his interlocutors, agreed to oppose the use of nuclear weapons in Ukraine — but those remarks are not included in China’s account of the talks.
+In sidelines meetings with Western leaders this past week, however, Xi reiterated China’s call for a ceasefire through dialogue, and, according to readouts from his interlocutors, agreed to oppose the use of nuclear weapons in Ukraine — although those remarks were not included in China’s account of the talks.

-China’s Foreign Minister Wang Yi later told Chinese state media that Xi had reiterated China’s position in a meeting with US President Joe Biden on the sidelines of the G20 that “nuclear weapons cannot be used and a nuclear war cannot be fought.”

 But observers of China’s foreign policy say its desire to maintain strong ties with Russia likely remains unshaken.